navigators-exploration-team/recursive-mastermind-zkApp/README.md

 - The method can be called by the referee only, taking the `playerPubKey` as an argument.
 The method updates the contract states when the following conditions are met:

-  - The game is initialized and accepted by the code breaker.
+  - The game is accepted by the code breaker.
   - The caller is the referee.
   - The contract still has the reward (i.e., the claimReward method has not been called).
   - The provided `playerPubKey` is either the code master or the code breaker.